louismarcel90/FlowDesk/README.md

 # 📌 FlowDesk — *Decision Intelligence & Governance Platform*

-## 1. 🧠 What This Project Is / Why It Exists
+## 1. 🧠 What is FlowDesk / Why It Exists

 FlowDesk is a full-stack decision governance platform that systematically captures, structures, audits, and evolves high-impact decisions.